-This feature can be used to reduce temporal noise, blur motion and apply spatial noise reduction techniques.
-The frames with just the right amount of motion and noise look extremely natural and thus enhance the scenic view of video.
+This feature can be used to reduce temporal noise, blur motion, and apply spatial noise reduction techniques.
+The frames with just the right amount of motion and noise look extremely natural and thus enhance the scenic view of the video.
 Noise reduction can be used in any node placed anywhere on the node graph in any position.
 It automatically detects which part of the video is in motion and then adjusts the blur based on movement.
 These effects help in blending and simulating the aperture giving a perfect ending to the video.

 4. Stereoscopic 3D Grading:

 The videos should be clear, crisp, and immersive; it's like storytelling and should involve directing the audience's eye.
 3D stereoscopic Grading helps in maintaining the focus on the story as it helps in bringing everything to the perfect alignment.
 Removing excessive colors and correction of alignment errors can be done simultaneously.

 DaVinci Resolve Studio comes with some of the unique and distinct features which are ideal if you are working in a high-end post-production workflow.
 But if the kind of projects you are working on doesn't need too much in-depth detailing, then you should start by downloading the standard version of Resolve, namely the DaVinci Resolve.
 As we describe above, the free version lacks some features such as lens correction, collaboration tools, Spatial and temporal Noise reduction, VR Toolset, and some FX as well, and the maximum resolution is limited to 4K ultra HD.
 Most of these limitations will not affect your editing in most cases.
 You may work on it and then upgrade it to the DaVinci Resolve Studio version if it fails to fit in all of your grading needs.
 This is because DaVinci Resolve Studio allows carving details of the images near to perfection.